wakatchi/um-utils/README.md

-# wp-functions
+# wp-utils
-Functions available for WordPress development
+Utility for member site development using WordPress